 Pregnancy Mental Health

-I have a dedicated section just for pregnancy mental health.
-I provide you tips on how to relax, attain a healthy mindset, prepare for childbirth, and overcoming the fear of pregnancy.
+I have a dedicated section just for pregnancy mental health where I provide you with tips on how to relax, attain a healthy mindset, prepare for childbirth, and overcoming the fear of pregnancy.
 I deliver these tips to you through interviews with Women’s Health Psychologists, podcasts, videos and expert posts.

 But for now, let’s chat about mental health in pregnancy.